-Three considerations led staff to the 2057 LRTP augment, extend, and sunset assumption, as follows:
+The following considerations led staff to the 2057 LRTP augment, extend, and sunset assumption, as follows:

 - Unmet transportation infrastructure improvement needs: The Mobility Matrix process concluded that the entire inventory of needs for transportation capital improvements countywide was between \$157 and \$273 billion (in 2015 dollars).
-Shorter sunsets did not provide enough resources to develop the necessary level of consensus given this need; - Market research indicates public support for transportation improvements: Past statistically reliable quantitative surveys conducted found no significant advantage to including a sunset clause in a Los Angeles County transportation sales tax ballot measure; and, - Alameda County super majority: In November 2014, 70% of voters in Alameda County approved a ballot measure that augmented an existing 1⁄2 cent transportation sales tax while at the same time extending the original 1⁄2 cent transportation sales tax when it expired.
+Shorter sunsets did not provide enough resources to develop the necessary level of consensus given this need; - Market research indicates public support for transportation improvements: Past statistically reliable quantitative surveys conducted found no significant advantage to including a sunset clause in a Los Angeles County transportation sales tax ballot measure; - Alameda County super majority: In November 2014, 70% of voters in Alameda County approved a ballot measure that augmented an existing 1⁄2 cent transportation sales tax while at the same time extending the original 1⁄2 cent transportation sales tax when it expired; and - Subregional feedback included a desire to accelerate existing Measure R priority projects, which could be facilitated, in part by replacing the Measure R tax when it sunsets.

-As a result of these considerations, the LRTP Framework assumes an augment and extend approach similar to the Alameda County strategy, as shown in Table 1, below:
+As a result of these considerations, the LRTP Framework assumes an augment and extend approach similar to the Alameda County strategy, as shown in Table 1 below: